 Play around with your schedule, add writing time to your calendar, but COMMIT!
 There’s no such thing as a lack of time, only a lack of planning and dedication.

 Where Do I Start?

 You’ve got a fabulous idea for a book.
 It’s going to revolutionise your industry.
 Your peers and going to thank you for creating something so helpful and inspiring.
 But you have no idea where to begin!

 This is probably one of the biggest frustrations for new writers.
 The self-doubt of ‘am I good enough’ tends to bubble up once they start writing and after they’ve carved time out of their schedule.

 If you’ve never written a book before, how on earth are you supposed to know where to start?

 You may find yourself reading articles and wondering what it means when it refers to:

 This is where a book coach/mentor helps.
 Having an accountability partner can make the difference between a half-finished manuscript and a published book.

-What’s included in the monthly membership
+What’s included in the monthly commitment?

 “I feel more confident and organised now, and I know I wouldn’t have got this far without joining the membership.”
 Liz Stanford – The Calm Birth School